 His address was given as 20, Saville Row, Newcastle-upon-Tyne in 1926 and 1930.
 He died in Newcastle upon Tyne, England on 31 January 1932.
 His address at the time of his death was Ennerdale, Clayton Road, Newcastle-upon-Tyne.

-A biographical file on Glass is available at the RIBA Library
+A biographical file on Glass is available on request at the Enquiry Desk, at the Royal Institute of British Architects Library, London

 Jesmond Synagogue in Newcastle-upon-Tyne (1914-15); the Ryhope Road Synagogue in Sunderland (1928); Holland Road Synagogue in Hove, Sussex (1930); and the Federation Synagogue in Clapton, London (1932).
 He also designed commercial buildings and private houses in the North East of England and Scotland.